lightspeedfoundation/Market-Maker-Bot/README.md

 - Clone the repository from GitHub.
 - Install the necessary libraries with the Node package manager (npm). `npm install`
-- update .env samlple file and add your private key and Alchemy API key.
+- update .env sample file and add your private key and Alchemy API key.
 Save filename as `.env`
 - Edit the mm.js file to specify the target price.
 - Run `node mm.js`